 When you head “over the river and through the woods to grandma’s house,” let us pump your tank before you leave.
 This removes any waste that could seep into your ground soil should a pipe burst.
 Hire a house sitter or have a neighbor come over regularly to run warm water in the home as if someone were home.
 Finally, if you have pets, instruct the pet sitter to discourage them from romping on the soil above the system.
 You want the mulch undisturbed.

 Express Septic Services helps homes and businesses in Greenville, Anderson, and Spartanburg, SC, with their septic system and plumbing needs.
-Call us at 864-302-1810 to discuss the best options to winterize your septic system.
+Call us today to discuss the best options to winterize your septic system.